Institute of Education Sciences, Department of Education.

-Purpose of Program: The Institute's purpose in awarding these grants is to provide national leadership in expanding fundamental knowledge and understanding of (1) developmental and school readiness outcomes for infants and toddlers with or at risk for a disability, and (2) education outcomes for all students from early childhood education through postsecondary and adult education.
-The Institute's research grant programs are designed to provide interested individuals and the general public with reliable and valid information about education practices that support learning and improve academic achievement and access to education opportunities for all students.
-These interested individuals include parents, educators, students, researchers, and policymakers.
-In carrying out its grant programs, the Institute provides support for programs of research in areas of demonstrated national need.
+Purpose of Program: In awarding these grants, the Institute of Education Sciences (IES) intends to provide national leadership in expanding knowledge and understanding of (1) developmental and school readiness outcomes for infants and toddlers with or at risk for a disability, (2) education outcomes for all learners from early childhood education through postsecondary and adult education, and (3) employment and wage outcomes when relevant (such as for those engaged in career and technical, postsecondary, or adult education).
+The IES research grant programs are designed to provide interested individuals and the general public with reliable and valid information about education practices that support learning and improve academic achievement and access to education opportunities for all learners.
+These interested individuals include parents, educators, learners, researchers, and policymakers.
+In carrying out its grant programs, IES provides support for programs of research in areas of demonstrated national need.

-Competitions in This Notice: The Institute will conduct 10 research competitions in FY 2018 through two of its centers:
+Competitions in This Notice: IES is announcing eight research competitions through two of its centers:

 - Cognition and Student Learning.